Carbon Fiber in Aircraft

 CUTS CLEAN HOLES.
 SHREDS COMPETITION.

-When drilling carbon fiber reinforced polymer (CFRP) wing spars, an aircraft manufacturer struggled with poor quality cuts and expensive scrap until switching to RobbJack’s new Solid PCD W-Point drill.
+When drilling carbon fiber reinforced polymer (CFRP) wing spars, an aircraft manufacturer struggled with poor quality cuts and expensive scrap until switching to RobbJack’s new Single Shot PCD diamond drill.

 Prized for its high rigidity and strength-to-weight ratio, CFRP is notoriously difficult to machine without delamination, uncut fibers and fiber pullout.
 One manufacturer was going through 25 carbide drills to make one ship set of wing spars, scrapping many very expensive parts along the way.
 The process was intolerably costly and unstable.